Anatomy

 metaobject

-input provides merchants with an intuitive search and select interface to choose a specific metaobject definition from their store.
+The metaobject input provides merchants with an intuitive search and select interface to choose a specific metaobject definition from their store.

-object with the following structure:
+Return: object - A WeaverseMetaobject object with the following structure:

-of the selected metaobject to fetch the full data from the Storefront API.
+Similar to other resource picker inputs, when selecting a metaobject definition, the preview will automatically revalidate and run the loader function.
+Use the handle or id of the selected metaobject to fetch the full data from the Storefront API.

 collection

-input provides merchants with an intuitive search and select interface to choose a specific collection from their store.
+The collection input provides merchants with an intuitive search and select interface to choose a specific collection from their store.

-object (type can be imported from @weaverse/hydrogen
+Return: object - A WeaverseCollection object (type can be imported from @weaverse/hydrogen package).

 Example: